-Unfortunately, they’re also becoming heavier- sometimes, it’s because they’re overeating sugar or not enough protein.
+Unfortunately, they’re also becoming heavier- sometimes, they overeat sugar or insufficient protein.
 When these children hit puberty, they’ll be at risk of obesity, leading to diabetes and other health problems.
 What if there was a way to build strength without weights?
 The answer is calisthenics!

-What is the best kids’ calisthenics?
+What is the best calisthenics?

-Any calisthenic exercise is suitable for children as long as it’s within their ability and interest.
+Any calisthenic exercise is suitable for children as long as it’s within their abilities and interest.
 For example, kids who can’t do a single repetition can perform activities such as dips, push-ups, and pull-ups.

 Here is a list of the best Kids’ Calisthenics:

 To perform this exercise correctly, teach your child to stand with their feet shoulder-width apart first before going into a stride.
-Once they’re in a stride, make sure their knee doesn’t go past their toes as they lower themselves down.
+Then, once they’re in a stride, ensure their knee doesn’t go past their toes as they lower themselves down.

-This is the second-best calisthenics for children to learn after crunches.
+Sit-ups/Crunches are the second-best calisthenics for children to learn after crunches.
 It strengthens their abs and hip flexors to help improve posture and support the core.

 How can parents prepare their children for strength training?